If NAB chairman does not appear before Senate: Warrants can be issued for him, says Mandviwalla

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Addressing a press conference in Lahore, he said warrants could be issued to summon anyone before the Senate.
+Addressing a press conference in Lahore, he said He said warrants could be issued to summon anyone before the Senate.

 Mandviwalla talked about the list of complaints the Senate has received from different people pertaining to NAB’s maltreatment and the failure by political parties to improve the NAB ordinance when they had a chance.